dataminer33/llmreportanalyzer/README.md

    - Explore the results through various visualizations provided by the application.
 These include extracted text, key points, summaries, and trend analysis.

 ## Data Source
 The application processes PDF reports uploaded by the user.
-It uses OpenAI's API to perform the analysis.
+It uses OpenAI's API to perform the analysis or Huggingface's API paired with the [LLama3 8B Instruct model](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct).

 ## Installation